guerrawhite/guerrawhite/README.md

-- 👋 Hi, I’m Carlos Guerra @guerrawhite
+- 👋 Hi, I’m Carlos Guerra ( @guerrawhite )
-- 👀 I’m interested in fullstack development and mobile development
+- 👀 I’m interested in Fullstack and Mobile development
-- 🌱 I’m currently learning apache maven
+- 🌱 I’m currently learning Spring Boot and Express.js
-- 💞️ I’m looking to collaborate on any interesting project
+- 💞️ I’m looking to collaborate on any interesting projects

 <!---
 guerrawhite/guerrawhite is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.